volivm/CompSyst-Epidemy/README.md

 # Hello!
 # This is a Complex Systems project applied to an epidemic context.
+Wiat for further informations.